zzonyo/trust-docs-test/source/index.html.md

 | cid      | string | Optional ; Client requests unique ID                 |
 | topic    | string | Required； Subscribe Topic, Subscribe (positions.$contract_code) Required  Subscribe/unsubscribe the position data of a single coin, when the $contract_code value is *, it stands for subscribing the data of all coins. contract_code is case-insenstive.Both uppercase and lowercase are supported.e.g.
 "BTC-USDT" |

-### Note:
- - Position topic will be pushed every 5s.

 > When there is any position update, the server will send notification with return parameter.
 For example: